caleorourke/skim/index.md

 * Opera (~50%)
 * Internet Explorer (~25%)

-Below is a comparison of each browser on different OS platforms.
+Here's a comparison of each browser on different OS platforms.

 | Platform    | Chrome     | Firefox     | Internet Explorer      | Opera     | Safari     |
 | ----------- |:----------:|:-----------:|:----------------------:|:---------:|:----------:|